Gregory L Buhrow

 The list of qualified assets placed into service has also been expanded to include identified improvements to non-residential real property.

-4. STATE TUITION PROGRAMS - The earnings on contributions from state tuition programs for educational purposes are taxable when distributed even if used for education, unlike educational IRAs which are not taxable when distributed if used for educational purposes.
+4. STATE TUITION PROGRAMS - The earnings on contributions from state tuition programs for educational purposes are taxable when distributed even if used for education, unlike educational IRAs or Coverdells which are not taxable when distributed if used for educational purposes.

 Each distribution is taxable pro-rata as return of basis (no tax) and earnings (taxable) thus preventing the contributor from waiting until retirement ... when the last child's education is paid for ... and then taking all the earnings in that year.